NirmaySriharsha/Siete-y-Medio/README.md

 12. 26th April- Created a new branch "Creating a gamelog".
 I have not updated the master branch which means the merge can be a fast forward one.
 However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
 Also managed to make the program print out gamelogs in seperate files.
 The program is fully functional.
 Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.

-12. 26th April- Created a new branch "Creating a gamelog".
-I have not updated the master branch which means the merge can be a fast forward one.
-However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
-Also managed to make the program print out gamelogs in seperate files.
-The program is fully functional.
-Finally, I updated gitignore to ignore changes to the game log.